This post contains affiliate links.

 Have you ever used oyster mushrooms in any of your recipes?
 If not, you’re in for a treat!
-These mushrooms are the perfect substitute for meat, and in our case, carnitas.
-They’re chewy but crisp and have a texture that’s eerily similar to actual pork carnitas.
+These mushrooms are the perfect meat substitute, and in our case, carnitas.
+They’re chewy but crisp and have an eerily similar texture to actual pork carnitas.
 In other words, I love them.

 I was feeling a strong taco craving, and knew that I wanted to somehow incorporate my oyster mushroom stockpile.
-I decided to go for mushroom carnitas tacos, a savory mix of cooked oyster mushrooms, pickled onions, jalapeños, and a delicious cilantro sauce.
+I went for mushroom carnitas tacos, a savory mix of cooked oyster mushrooms, pickled onions, jalapeños, and a delicious cilantro sauce.
 Oh, and we can’t forget the splash of lime!

-These tacos are seriously mouth watering and have quickly become one of my favorite throw-it-together style meals.
+These tacos are seriously mouth-watering and have quickly become one of my favorite throw-it-together meals.
 They’re tangy, slightly sweet, and mega filling.

 Here’s what you’ll need

 Mushroom carnitas make up the bulk of the filling.
-And while some vegetarian “meat” substitutes are filled with foreign, fancy ingredients, we’re keeping it simple here:
+And while some vegetarian “meat” substitutes are filled with foreign, fancy ingredients, we’re keeping it simple here.
+Jump to the recipe card for the quantities.

-- King Oyster Mushrooms: The oyster mushrooms are the star of these tacos.
+- King Oyster Mushrooms: The oyster mushrooms (aka king trumpet mushrooms) are the star of these carnitas.
 We’ll be shredding them with a fork and then sticking them in the oven.
-Once sautéd, they’ll have a texture (and flavor) just like pork carnitas!
-(Find them in most health food or asian super markets.)
+Once sautéed, they’ll have a texture (and flavor) just like pork carnitas!
+(Find them in most health food or Asian supermarkets.)

 - Olive Oil: Olive oil is used to coat the mushrooms for baking.
 This will help crisp them up a bit.